mlee-uhm/mlee-uhm.github.io/essays/design-patterns.md

 So how does a factory solve this problem?
 A factory is like a superclass for more specific classes.
 Lets take at our zoo example real quick.
 Instead of creating a class for each of the animals, it is more practical to make a superclass called "Animal", with general functions that can be applied to all animals such as "sleep".
 Then make a subclass of a the "Animal" class for each of the specific animals with more specific functions that are specific to that animal.

 ### OKAY?
 YOU STILL HAVEN"T ANSWERED THE QUESTION
+Okay I haven't exactly answered the question of "What is a design pattern?", but I think that you can form a picture in your head of what a design pattern is.
+The fancy explaination is that a design pattern is a incomplete template that cannot be directly transformed into code, that software engineers can use to solve commonly seen problems when coding.
+The more basic explaination is that it is a general solution to commonly seen problems when coding.
+I think at some point in time, we have all used some form of a design pattern but just haven't realized it.